OpenStackOnRaPi/ostackinstall/README.md

 #### Configuring the network (flat)

 > [!Note]
-> Steps 1 and 2 below are needed only in case of Debian and can be skipped for Ubuntu (i one has access to Kolla-Ansible container images for Ubuntu).
+> Steps 1 and 2 below are needed only in case of Debian and can be skipped for Ubuntu (if one is lucky to have access to Kolla-Ansible container images for Ubuntu).

 **_1. Stop NetworkManager, and and start systemd-networkd_**